manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 <!-- example for creating json -->

 This data type allows storing JSON objects for schema-less data.
-It is not supported by the columnar storage, but since you can combine the both storages in the same index you can have it stored in the traditional storage instead.
+It is not supported by the columnar storage, but since you can combine the both storages in the same table you can have it stored in the traditional storage instead.

 <!-- intro -->
 ##### SQL: